All Silicon-producing Members are represented and actively participate in the activities of the Committee:

 Altogether, the above producers represent nearly 100% of Western Europe's capacity of 330,000 tonnes/ year.
 Including their plants outside Europe, these companies represent about 30% of Western World production.

-The -Silicon Committee is a Trade Committee addressing Commercial Policy issues and making decisions in respect of Trade Defence.
+The -Silicon Committee is a Trade Committee addressing Commercial Policy issues and making recommendations to the Board in relation to Trade Defence.

 Product and its uses